any-docs/css/content/guides/flexible_box_layout/controlling_flex_item_ratios/index.md

 We need to understand this distribution of positive free space and removal of negative free space to learn about the property components of the `flex` shorthand.

-In the following examples, the {{CSSxRef("flex-direction")}} is set to `row`, so the size of items will be determined by their width.
+In the following examples, the `flex-direction` is set to `row`, so the size of items will be determined by their width.
 We will be calculating the positive and negative free space by comparing the total width of all the items with the container's width.
 You could also try out each example with `flex-direction: column`.
 The main axis would then be the column, and you would then compare the height of the items and their container to calculate the positive and negative free space.

 ## The `flex-basis` property

-The {{CSSxRef("flex-basis")}} property specifies the initial size of a flex item before any distribution of the positive or negative free space happens.
+The `flex-basis` property specifies the initial size of a flex item before any distribution of the positive or negative free space happens.
 The initial value for this property is `auto`.
-This property accepts the same values as the {{cssxref("width")}} and {{cssxref("height")}} properties, and it also accepts the `content` keyword.
+This property accepts the same values as the `width` and `height` properties, and it also accepts the `content` keyword.

-If `flex-basis` is set to `auto`, the initial size of the item is the {{cssxref("length-percentage")}} size of the main size, if any was set.
+If `flex-basis` is set to `auto`, the initial size of the item is the `length-percentage` size of the main size, if any was set.
 For example, if the item has `width: 200px` set, then `200px` would be the `flex-basis` for this item.
 Percentage values are relative to the flex container's inner main size.
 If `width: 50%` were set, the `flex-basis` for this item would be half of the container's content-box width.
 If no such size is set, meaning the item is auto-sized, then `auto` resolves to the size of its content (see the [`min-` and `max-content` sizing](#flex_item_sizing) discussion above), meaning the `flex-basis` is the item's `max-content` size.

 This example contains three inflexible flex items, with both `flex-grow` and `flex-shrink` set to `0`.
 The first item, which has an explicit width of `150px`, takes a `flex-basis` of `150px`, whereas the other two items have no width set and so are sized according to their content width or `max-content`.